kickinespresso/ex_gtin/README.md

 # ExGtin

-A GTIN (Global Trade Item Number) Validation Library in Elixir under the GS1 specification.
+A GTIN (Global Trade Item Number) & UPC Generation and  Validation Library in Elixir under the GS1 specification.

 ## Features